-Table 14: Household Infrastructure Indicators
+Table 23: Household Infrastructure Indicators

 Formal Dwellings 67,4 %

 Flush Toilet Connected to Sewerage 74,9 %

 Weekly Refuse Removal 81,8 %

 Piped Water Inside Dwelling 38,2 %

 Electricity for Lighting 83,1 %

-0
+Electricity for Lighting 83,1 %

 Formal housing rates for the country are 77% as opposed to Dipaleseng 67.7%.
 The most critical infrastructure challenge is piped water.
 Only 38.2% of Households have access to piped water in the house, compared to 73.4%, nationally.